 The Hebridean Whale & Dolphin Trust

 The Hebridean Whale & Dolphin Trust monitors marine mammals and their habitats off the coast of Scotland.
-They work to protect various species through outreach and educational programs.
+They protect various species through outreach and educational programs.

-The Hebridean Whale & Dolphin Trust is a non-profit organization that was established in 2008.
-Its main aim is to study, conserve and protect whales and dolphins.
-This is done through the use of its two research vessels, The Sea Watch Foundation, Blue Ventures, and various networks in promoting sustainable fishing practices.
+The Hebridean Whale & Dolphin Trust is a non-profit organization established in 2008.
+It aims to study, conserve and protect whales and dolphins.
+They operate through their two research vessels, The Sea Watch Foundation, Blue Ventures, and various networks promoting sustainable fishing practices.

 World Wildlife Fund

-Blue whales are endangered because they’re hunted by humans for their oil, meat, and teeth.
-These species are the largest animal to have ever lived on Earth.
+Blue whales are endangered because they’ve been hunted by humans for their oil, meat, and teeth.
+They are also at risk from commercial fishing and shipping, as well as pollution.

 Blue whales are not classified as aggressive species.
 They have been observed to follow fishing boats around.
 The whales can weigh as much as 200 tons and grow as long as 100 feet!
 They also emit a wide range of sounds from low-frequency moans to high-pitched whistles, where the frequency is modulated by their breathing patterns.

-If our oceans become noisier with boat traffic, sonar, and another tech usage– Blue Whales won’t be able to communicate as effectively with each other.
+Our oceans are becoming noisier with boat traffic, sonar, and other tech usages.
+It will compromise the blue whales’ ability to communicate effectively with each other.